In Lebanon, a renowned central bank governor faces attack

 But recent events haven’t helped.

 Financial support supplied by Gulf states following the 2006 conflict has not been forthcoming this time.
-Slow government progress toward narrowing the deficit has not helped either.
+Slow government progress towards narrowing the deficit has not helped either.